LONG TERM ENGLISH OVERVIEW - Please click

 Children in Early Years and Key Stage One are encouraged to take their reading books home each night to share with their parents/carers.
 This is known as Home/School Reading.

 At Key Stage Two, children are encouraged to read widely, and to discuss and write about the books they have read with increasing perception.
 Parents can provide valuable assistance with this development process.
 All the children in Key Stage Two have a home reading record.
 The children also have yellow in school reading record which is used for independent school reading and 1:1 reading sessions.

 KS1 Reading Schemes

 In Early Years we introduce letters and sounds and books that the children can read themselves.
 The reading scheme we use is: Oxford Reading Tree

-These books help the children to build on the phonics work that they do in class each day.
+These books help the children to build on the phonics work that they complete in class each day.

 Key Stage One